isomerpages/mol-articles/financial-articles/support-schemes.md

       Call: 6785 5785<br>
       Submit your feedback [here](ssg.gov.sg/feedback){:target="_blank"}.

-  - title: Capability Development Scheme for the Arts (CDSA) by NAC
+  - title: Capability Development Scheme for the Arts (CDSA)
     content: |
       Eligibility
       + For artists who wish to upskill and grow capabilities through training programmes during this COVID-19 period.
 For training programmes that take place from 16 March 2020 to 31 December 2020.